 Leveraging Technology

-Utilize event management software and apps to streamline the planning process, from registration and ticketing to attendee engagement and feedback collection.
+Utilize event management software to streamline the planning process, from registration and ticketing to attendee engagement and feedback collection.
+Popular options can be explored on Amazon: event management software.
 Social media platforms can be used not only for promotion but also for live updates during the event, expanding your reach to those who couldn't attend.

 Networking and Relationship Building